Qihoo360/nemo/3rdparty/rocksdb/INSTALL.md

 ## Compilation

+**Important**: If you plan to run RocksDB in production, don't compile using default `make` or `make all`.
+That will compile RocksDB in debug mode, which is much slower than release mode.

 RocksDB's library should be able to compile without any dependency installed, although we recommend installing some compression libraries (see below).
 We do depend on newer gcc/clang with C++11 support.

 There are few options when compiling RocksDB:

 * [recommended] `make static_lib` will compile librocksdb.a, RocksDB static library.
+Compiles static library in release mode.

 * `make shared_lib` will compile librocksdb.so, RocksDB shared library.
+Compiles shared library in release mode.

-* `make check` will compile and run all the unit tests
+* `make check` will compile and run all the unit tests. `make check` will compile RocksDB in debug mode.

 * `make all` will compile our static library, and all our tools and unit tests.
 Our tools depend on gflags.
 You will need to have gflags installed to run `make all`.
+This will compile RocksDB in debug mode.
+Don't use binaries compiled by `make all` in production.

-* By default the binary we produce is optimized for the platform you're compiling on (-march=native).
+* By default the binary we produce is optimized for the platform you're compiling on (-march=native or the equivalent).
 If you want to build a portable binary, add 'PORTABLE=1' before your make commands, like this: `PORTABLE=1 make static_lib`

 ## Dependencies